brian-carroll/elm_c_wasm/README.md

 ## Mixing JS and Wasm in compiled output

-- I'd been getting a bit overwhelmed with the amount of work necessary to get to compile a "hello world" Elm program to Wasm.
+- It's a **lot** of work to get to compile a "hello world" Elm program to 100% Wasm.
 Because of dead code elimination, you can't get any output from the compiler until you have an implementation for `Program`.
 And that requires building a lot of really complex stuff like the effect manager system.
 - I need a way for the Elm program to end up as a mix of JS and Wasm.
 That way I can keep the kernel in JS initially, with the Elm code compiled to Wasm.
 Afterwards I'll see about gradually replacing the kernel with Wasm.
 Maybe that's not even needed?

-- The barrier here is the fact that everything crossing the JS/Wasm boundary has to be serialized and de-serialized (as JSON strings)
+- Annoyingly, everything crossing the JS/Wasm boundary has to be serialized and de-serialized (as JSON strings)
 - How does that work for `Cmd`?
-  - Underlying union has a variant for Process_map containing a function, but this variant appears to never be used?!
+Surely it's not serialisable?
-  - `Cmd Msg` going from `update` to the runtime will have a `Msg` constructor function inside it
+  - `Cmd Msg` going from `update` to the runtime will always have a `Msg` constructor function inside it.
+In JS-speak this is a callback.
+  - Need to spot this happening in code gen. Then export it to be callable from JS, and pass that JS version to the _real_ Elm runtime.
+  - Maybe there's a need for an Elm wrapper module for this, exposing a `Program` constructor and maybe some other stuff.
+My code generator can just make special cases for that module.
 - JS calling `update`
   - Need to export a curried version of `update` so that JS `A2` works
   - Exporting an Elm function from Wasm to JS